The Mercury Programme

 Angus Council will achieve this by becoming a sustainable, low carbon region that leads the development and implementation of innovative clean technologies.
 These technologies will deliver increased economic growth while significantly reducing our carbon footprint and contributing to national reductions in carbon use.

 The Mercury Programme has three interlinking components of investment; Clean Growth, Low Carbon, and Agri Tech.

-Our ambition is to create clean growth zones in North Angus and Montrose, with new technologies being used throughout these areas to improve energy efficiency.
-Emerging data would be used to understand the improvements required to ensure carbon reduction.
+Angus Council’s ambition is to create clean growth zones in North Angus and Montrose, with new technologies being used throughout these areas to improve energy efficiency.
+Emerging data is used to understand the improvements required to ensure carbon reduction.

-We aim to provide improved transport connections by road, rail and sea in North Angus, creating a master plan for the area to support the planning process and growth in the area.
+The aim is to provide improved transport connections by road, rail and sea in North Angus, creating a master plan for the area to support the planning process and growth in the area.